-While part of how we think about the world is a conscious or semi-conscious thought process – "she was nice" or "cute dog" would probably both fall into this category – a lot of how the mental processes about how we perceive the world is unconscious.
+While part of how we think about the world is a conscious or semi-conscious thought process – "she was nice" or "cute dog" would probably both fall into this category.
+But many of our mental processes about how we perceive the world are unconscious.

 Also, our brain is sluggish.
-We are taking every single shortcut we can find, saving lots of energy over time.
+We take every shortcut we can find, saving lots of energy over time.
 One of the shortcuts we are using to understand the world is associations.

-The important things to understand before you keep reading are:
+Two things to understand before you keep reading are:

-- This is an unconscious process
+- This process is unconscious

 Why are networks of associations relevant in marketing?

-Getting people to feel used to be about making them upset or happy or sad.
+Getting people to feel something used to be about making them upset or happy or sad.
 Now you might start to realise there's another very effective way.
 You can make your audience feel in line with your goals without them even knowing – only because of how you package your message.
 If you create your message with the brain in mind, you can piggyback on neuroscience to get people engaged.

-- Compare how you feel about the environment with your reactions towards the air we breathe and the water we drink.
-Any difference?
+- The environment vs The air we breathe and the water we drink.

 The two cases above are good examples of how the packaging of "the same" message or idea can differ significantly in how it makes us feel.